edamianreynoso/arc-assb-controller/paper/main_draft.md

-*Note: L4 (Control Efficiency) is evaluated as a cross-cutting analysis across L1-L3 scenarios rather than a dedicated perturbation scenario.*
+*Note: L4 (Control Efficiency) is evaluated as a cross-cutting analysis across the full 10-scenario simulation suite (L1–L3 and L5), rather than a dedicated perturbation scenario.*

 ### 5.2 Metrics